Graph Filters for Signal Processing and Machine Learning on Graphs: Applications in Machine Learning

 \section{Applications in Machine Learning}

 In machine learning, graph filters act as a parameterized mapping between input-output data pairs and use the graph structure as an inductive bias.
 Particular properties of interest include the limited number of parameters, permutation equivariance, and the linear computation cost.
-Hence, graph filters have been useful in the standard tasks of semi-supervised learning on graphs [Sec.~\ref{subsec:ssl}] to classify nodes and in unsupervised learning, especially in clustering-like algorithms [Sec.~\ref{subsec:unsuperv}].
-Graph filters have also been used for graph-based matrix completion [Sec.~\ref{subsec:matComp}] and Gaussian processes (GPs)) [Sec.~\ref{subsec:gausProc}].
-Lastly, another broad area involvses point clouds and computer vision [Sec.~\ref{subsec:compvis}].
+Hence, graph filters have been useful in the standard tasks of semi-supervised learning on graphs [Sec.~\ref{subsec:ssl}] and unsupervised learning, especially in clustering-like algorithms [Sec.~\ref{subsec:unsuperv}].
+Graph filters have also been used for graph-based matrix completion [Sec.~\ref{subsec:matComp}] and Gaussian processes [Sec.~\ref{subsec:gausProc}].
+Lastly, we review some applications in computer graphics and computer vision [Sec.~\ref{subsec:compvis}].